httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

    3. If there is an unprocessed cookie in the cookie-list, output the characters %x3B and %x20 ("; ").

-NOTE: Despite its name, the cookie-string is actually a sequence of octets, not a sequence of characters.
-To convert the cookie-string (or components thereof) into a sequence of characters (e.g., for presentation to the user), the user agent might wish to try using the UTF-8 character encoding {{RFC3629}}
-to decode the octet sequence.
-This decoding might fail, however, because not every sequence of octets is valid UTF-8.

 # Implementation Considerations